albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

   @Test
-  @DisplayName( "should thrown an IllegalArgumentException when adding an item to a non-empty box" ) public void shouldThrowExceptionWhenItemAlreadyExists() { /* ... */ }
+  @DisplayName( "should thrown an IllegalArgumentException when adding an item to a non-empty box" ) public void shouldThrowExceptionWhenNotEmpty() { /* ... */ }

   @Test
+  @DisplayName( "should throw an IllegalStateException when trying to adding an item to a non-open box" ) public void shouldThrowExceptionWhenClosed() { /* ... */ }

+  @Test
-  @DisplayName( "should thrown an IllegalArgumentException when setting a label longer than 32 letters" ) public void shouldThrowExceptionWhenSettingLongLabels() {
+  @DisplayName( "should thrown an IllegalArgumentException when given a label longer than 32 letters" ) public void shouldThrowExceptionWhenGivenLongLabels() {
     final LightBox box = new LightBox();
     assertThrows( IllegalArgumentException.class, () -> box.changeLabelTo( "123456789 123456789 123456789 123" ) );
   }